LGBTQ rights in Canada: Summary table

-LGBT rights on Indian reserves
+LGBTQ rights on Indian reserves

 Effects of colonialism

 Since the 17th century, European and Christian ideals have been imposed upon Indigenous communities; it has played a large role in the erasure of multi-gender systems in these communities.
 Early missionaries were dismissive of multi-gender identities and forced their own ideals through assimilation.

 Two-Spirit Movements

-In the 1980s, the Two-Spirit movement sought to define itself as distinct from the larger LGBTQ+ movement.
+In the 1980s, the Two-Spirit movement sought to define itself as distinct from the larger LGBTQ movement.
 Indigenous-Queer people faced challenges attached to racism and colonialism through the residential school system and The Indian Act.
 Two-Spirited activists fought for the Two-Spirited community in a way that would not isolate them from their culture.
 Albert McLeod is one of the prominent activists in the Two-Spirit movement.
 McLeod created a range of services to help Indigenous people during the AIDS crisis.
 He recognized the need for services such as information on safe sex practices in Indigenous languages and culturally specific health campaigns.